A truly charming British roadster from the late 50s

 – renewed black leather interior

-– wood steering wheel
+– wooden steering wheel

 – engine and gearbox overhauled by Dutch specialist in 2013

-– runs and drives very well
+– runs and drives very smooth

 – manual gearbox with overdrive

-– knock-off wire wheels fitted
+– knock-off wire wheels

 The car then known as Austin-Healey 100 originally came with a 2.7 litre 4-cylinder, 90 hp engine mated to a 3-speed manual gearbox with overdrive.
 In 1956, the 100/6 received a popularity boost due to the introduction of a 6 cylinder engine and elongated wheelbase which allowed for jump seats in the rear.
 The roadster was continuously modified and improved, culminating in the Austin-Healey 3000 which, as of 1959, boasted a 3.0 litre 6-cylinder with up to 148 hp of power.